|

 volcano during its eruption by geologist,

+Mt.
 St. Helens eruption.
-Fine laminae from only a millimeter
+Fine laminae from only a

-thick to more than a meter high formed in just a few
+millimeter thick to more than a meter high formed in

-seconds each.
-A deposit more than 25 feet in thickness,
+just a few seconds each.
+A deposit more than 25 feet

-and containing upwards of 100 thin layers accumulated in
+in thickness, and containing upwards of 100 thin

 geological formations in a short period of time.

-catastrophic events to have occurred at Mt.
-St. Helens
+to have occurred at Mt.
+St. Helens was the rapid

 landslides, and waves of water.
 On March 19, 1982 a

-the crater over the winter, and a resulting hot mud flow
+in the crater over the winter, and a resulting hot

-carved a system of canyons up to 140 feet deep and 17
+mud flow carved a system of canyons up to 140 feet

-miles long in a single day.
-The deepest of the canyons
+deep and 17 miles long in a single day.
+The deepest

-has affectionately been called the little Grand Canyon
+of the canyons has affectionately been called the

-some time to have been carved gradually by the Colorado
+for some time to have been carved gradually by the

-River, but it is now becoming clear this American icon
+Colorado River, but it is now becoming clear this

-is as well the result of catastrophic erosion.
+American icon is as well the result of catastrophic

 Read more at CreationWiki